Operational clarity for daily work

 Painting Touch-ups, patching Complete room repainting

-Clear understanding of competency boundaries isn't weakness—it's professionalism.
-A hotel maintenance technician who knows when to hand off to a specialist is more valuable than one who tries to do everything themselves.
+Knowing where your limits are isn't weakness, it's professionalism.
+A technician who knows when to hand a job to a specialist is worth more than one who insists on doing everything alone.

 The Priority Hierarchy

-A hotel maintenance technician always has multiple requests queued.
-The ability to prioritize isn't just a skill—it's survival.
-Use the "Urgency Matrix" for decision-making.
+A hotel maintenance technician always has a queue.
+Knowing what to do first isn't just a skill here, it's survival.
+The "urgency matrix" makes the call for you.

 Priority Criterion Examples Response Time